 Diversity.
 Inclusion.
 Equity.
 DEI.
 These words and the issues they point to loom large in tech.
-It’s hard to go a week without reading an article about a company touting its dedication to diversity, while another is called out for tolerating oppressive comments and workplace practices.
+It’s hard to go a week without reading an article about a company touting its dedication to diversity while another is called out for tolerating oppressive comments and workplace practices.

-From 2014–2016, Google spent $265 million to increase its diversity numbers (to little avail), a number that has become even more well known after the company recently fired an employee who wrote a memo against diversity efforts.
+From 2014–2016, Google spent $265 million to increase its diversity numbers (to little avail), which has become even more well known after the company recently fired an employee who wrote a memo against diversity efforts.
 In a 2017 survey of tech employees, 72% reported that diversity and inclusion were important to their company.
 In another report, which surveyed over 700 startup founders, 45% of respondents reported that they talked about diversity and inclusion internally in the last year.
 The majority of participants in that survey believe that the tech industry’s employee makeup will be representative of the U.S. population in 2030, though that’s a far cry from where we are now.

 With all this talk about diversity, equity, and inclusion (DEI) in tech, there is no better time to dig deep and establish shared, fundamental understandings of these terms and their meanings.
 In my work as a DEI facilitator working with tech companies and in many less formal conversations, I’ve found that there’s widespread confusion.
 People get tripped up not only on definitions regarding diversity, equity, and inclusion, but also on using these terms to create goals and action plans for themselves and their organizational culture.
 When we can’t get on the same page, we can’t take the next step.
 So let’s take initiative and start at the beginning to create a shared understanding of DEI together.